Bhittaipedia

 Bhittaipedia (ڀٽائيپيڊيا) is a project on Shah Jo Risalo, where all compilations, translations, books, research articles on the works of Shah Abdul Latif Bhittai are published.
 The project is developed by Abdul Majid Bhurgri Institute of Language Engineering, Hyderabad, Sindh Pakistan.

 Development

 Idea development was by computational linguist Amar Fayaz Buriro, who presented the concept of Bhittaipedia, where all translations of Shah Jo Risalo made by different authors and research papers including books may be publish on one Website as like Encyclopedia.
 Scientific data of animals, birds, places and human characters which were sung by Shah Abdul Latif Bhittai in his poetry will be provided in the research portal.
 Then Abdul Majid Bhurgri Institute of Language Engineering started work on this project.

 Languages

 Sindhi is a primary language of Bhittaipedia, while English, Arabic, Persian, Urdu and Punjabi translations are available on the web application.
-Her transliteration in Devanagari and Latin typography of each verse has been also published.
+The transliteration in Devanagari and Latin typography of each verse has been also published.
+Using Artificial Intelligence (AI) technology, Bhittaipedia provides web portal users with machine translations in 130 different languages.

+Risalo's Translations

+Some of the translations of the Risalo available via Bhittaipedia are listed below with links.

+Sindhi Editions of Risalo

+A list of Sindhi editions of the Risalo, available via Bhittaipedia, their editors and links are listed in the following table.

+Bhittaipedia Edition of Risalo

+The Bhittaipedia team has made a unique and invaluable contribution to global knowledge by consolidating all the poems and vaayis of Shah Abdul Latif Bhittai into a single electronic edition.
+This comprehensive resource is easily accessible through the following links.